 The Maze Runner may often be compared to The Hunger Games with the similarities in its dystopian setting, having adults in control and inflicting violence on young characters, but, to me, it feels a lot more like Lord of the Flies at times.
 The Maze Runner is about a group of young boys working together, creating a life for themselves in an unknown environment, making their own rules and keeping order, and ensuring that everybody has a part to play.
 Thomas works closely with everybody, getting to know the different jobs and Keepers of these roles, describing to us every corner of the Glade.
 Before the action and dystopian setting really kick in, it’s this focus that The Maze Runner has, seeing how these teenagers cope in a world without adults as they try to understand their place in an unimaginable world.

 An intense mystery thriller, Gillian Flynn’s Gone Girl is a book that you definitely won’t want to put down.
 Every twist poses a new question, and with a somewhat psychotic conclusion that you wouldn’t even consider an option, this book will have your brain ticking at full pace until you reach the very end.

 It’s this intense and never-ending suspense, as well as the idea of never knowing the whole story, that makes Gone Girl such a gripping read.
-But not only is it a fantastic thriller, it’s also an excellent exploration of relationships.
+Not only is it a fantastic thriller, but it’s also an excellent exploration of relationships.

 Introduced to the readers as your average husband and wife, Nick and Amy are a couple that you quickly warm to.
 But there’s always a side to a couple that you don’t see.
 Gone Girl lets you in to see how a couple may seem happy and loved-up from the outside, but how this happiness can easily be blurred.